 Many are quick to shout out – “big business conspiracies” and “the government lies to us” or “follow the money!”

 Wow, seems pretty harsh and corrupt doesn’t it?
-Feel’s like North Korea has already won…
+Feel’s like China has already won…

-Do some people need less grains?
+Do some people need fewer grains?
 Sure!
 Can some people not handle dairy?
 You bet.